DoReMi Market: Games played

 For each attempt, a representative from the cast and guest(s) would go up and present their final answer, and if the answer is wrong, the representative gets the popcorn punishment.

-Chances are available for use on all three attempts, with only the basic chances on the first attempt, and the chances from the Chance Board on the second and third attempts.
-On the second and third attempts, after using a chance, the part of the song is played again.
+On the first attempt, only the basic chances are provided, and the chances from the Chance Board can only be used on the second and third attempts.
+After using a chance from the chance board, the part of the song is played again.
 The same chance cannot be used twice in the same round.
-Starting episode 201, for every episode, the chances from the Chance Board that were used in the first round cannot be used in the second round.
+Starting episode 201, for every episode, the chances from the Chance Board that were used in Song 1 cannot be used in Song 2.